Audi A6 Avant Review 2024

 Passenger space is vast, as you’d hope from a car with a footprint this large.
 And the 565-litre space behind the rear seats is extremely well shaped and easy to access.
 Some default to an estate simply because they find the narrower boot opening of a saloon less practical – they may never even fold the rear seats.

 The engine range is fully on-trend, with mild hybrid technology available across the line-up.
 Audi insists on using a bizarre naming strategy for its cars, rather than actually revealing what’s under the bonnet, so we’ll explain which is which later on.
-For now, you need to know the Audi A6 Avant 40 TDI is cheapest, the 50 TDI is most appealing, the RS6 is fastest and the TFSI petrol power plants have the highest fuel and tax bills.
+For now, you need to know the Audi A6 Avant 40 TDI is cheapest and most appealing, the RS6 is fastest, and the TFSI petrol power plants have the highest fuel and tax bills.
+Company drivers will be drawn to the TFSI e plug-in hybrid model.

 To drive, it is as sophisticated as it looks.
 You get a very real sense you’re driving a car almost to Audi A8 standard in stature and ability.
 The sheer size of the latest A6 helps, of course, but so too do its effortless controls and discreet engines.